PRK Surgery Recovery Timeline

 Week One

-Based on the results of your post-surgery checkup, your doctor will provide you with guidelines to address any complications and make sure you’re comfortable as you continue to heal.
-In general, you may continue to experience:
+Based on the results of your post-surgery checkup, your doctor will provide you with guidelines to address any complications.
+PRK specialists know that the recovery process of this surgery is bothersome and want to make sure you are comfortable as you continue to heal.

 • Soreness: Remember to avoid rubbing your eyes, so you don’t damage your cornea.
+Your eyes are susceptible to infection after surgery and you must do your best to not introduce harmful bacteria.

 Weeks Two to Four

-Around this time, you can also begin to add back in activities that were limited in the first week, including wearing makeup or face lotion and getting your hair colored.
-For the first couple of weeks, though, you should continue to avoid:
+Around this time, you can also begin to add back activities that were limited in the first week, including wearing makeup or face lotion and getting your hair colored.

 • High-impact or contact sports